LauraRobertson/betsy/README.md

 - Agile practices
 - Feature branch management with Git
 - Group project ownership

-## Guidelines
-- Groups of three or four will collaborate in pairs or individually and will report to their assigned Project Manager (one of the instructors)
-- Use a task manager like [Trello](http://trello.com) to track your team's efforts
-- Build a logical user-flow that moves across multiple controllers and models
-- Use HTML/CSS and Foundation to style your website

-## Getting Started
-1. As a group decide on an app name (this may help lead the aesthetic)
-1. As a group decide on a team name (this will amuse your instructors)
-1. Have one person on your team fork/clone the project master as per usual
-  1. Create a new rails app using `rails new .`
-  1. Add all other team members as collaborators
-  1. Each team member should clone the repo to their computer
-1. Figure out your workflow for the project, re: Git and Task management
-  1. Do you want to use git branches?
-Pull requests?
-  1. Determine who will be the Stand Up Leader and Task Leader for the first week
-1. Create a Trello board and ensure that all team members and instructors have access
-1. Review the User Stories below and create Trello tasks to represent them
-1. Slack your team name, app name, and link to your trello board to your Project Manager

-## Expectations
-Build an online system for listing, selling, reviewing, and buying a wide variety of products listed by multiple merchants.

 ### General Requirements
 - Unit tests and/or specs for